It’s Time to Fire the DEA

 For more than 40 years, the Drug Enforcement Administration (DEA) has fueled mass incarceration, wasted taxpayer money, and blocked scientific research.
 It’s time for change.

-Urge the Obama administration to reform or eliminate the DEA
+Urge the Trump administration to reform or eliminate the DEA

 The DEA was created in 1973 to enforce federal drug laws.
 The results have been devastating: wasted resources, mass incarceration, racial disparities, civil rights violations and scandal after scandal.
 Treating drug use as a criminal justice issue instead of a health issue has led to disaster.
 Yet Congress has rarely scrutinized the agency, its actions or its budget.

 The DEA is a pivotal player in the war on drugs, but this war is a failure!

 The drug war wastes law enforcement resources by packing prisons with mostly low- and mid-level offenders.

 - The Federal Bureau of Prisons is operating at nearly 140% capacity, costing $7 billion a year.

 - Half the people locked up are there for nothing more than a drug law violation.

 - 2/3 women are there for nonviolent drug offenses.
 Most are mothers.